Track7Dev/track7dev.github.io/_posts/2018-8-3-The-Engine.md

 These words embedded into me as a child, at first being perceived as a lack of support, only to find it to be just as far from the truth.

 As years went by those words dug deeper into my brain.
 What do I have to fall back on?
 What if that doesn't work out, then what?
 Am I even destined to do this?.
 All these questions lingered throughout my brain into my early 20's.
 By this time I was a 'Jack of all trades', the go to guy.
-Anything you needed done or fixed  wether I knew how or not, I could get it done.
+Anything you needed done or fixed  whether I knew how or not, I could get it done.
 I took pride in this, finally I had something to fall back on, quite a few things actually.
 I have built myself up to always be an asset to anyone for anything.
 I had become a Tattoo Artist, an inspiring musician and producer, a PHP web developer, a mechanic, a Graphic Designer, a computer technician, and anything else i needed to learn just to get the job done.
 I felt i had learned so much.
 I was indulging myself with so much information, I had felt accomplished, I have succeeded.

 Perspective in the form of the mind, is by far the greatest asset and downfall to life itself.